Enterprise Hub in Airtable

 Note

-To access your admin panel settings:
+To open your admin panel settings:

 Super admins can pass on the responsibility of setting their organization's administration to their org unit admins.
 For each setting, super admins can set it to set the administration of org units to org unit admins.
 For each of these settings, the super admin can set it to: